Angry over debt deal, conservative House Republicans tank a McCarthy-backed vote

 Republican claims he was threatened over debt limit vote

-South Carolina GOP Rep. Ralph Norman, a member of the Freedom Caucus, told reporters the members' rejection of the rule was "about a lot of things," including frustration about the debt ceiling deal and an apparent slow-walking of Rep. Andrew Clyde's bill regarding pistol stabilizing braces.
+South Carolina GOP Rep. Ralph Norman, a member of the Freedom Caucus who also voted against the Republican measure, told reporters the members' rejection of the rule was "about a lot of things."
+He said that included frustration about the debt ceiling deal and an apparent slow-walking of Rep. Andrew Clyde's bill regarding pistol stabilizing braces.

 "It is about moving the bill — the brace rule — holding that and not putting that on the floor," he said.
 "That's part of it."